alrichardbollans/spatial-preposition-annotation-tool-unity3d/calculation_explanations.md

 For geometric features geometric_feature_extraction.cs provides a button in Unity editor and handles iterating over all scenes.
 For functional features the corresponding script is functional_feature_extraction.cs. write_scene_info.cs also provides a button 'Write Scene Info' in the editor --- this should be ran before any feature extraction.

+Diagrams and descriptions of the features are provided in `feature extraction.pdf`.